keep-starknet-strange/madara/docs/sharingan-starter-pack.md

 **Welcome to Sharingan, you're in!** :rocket:

-For now, there are few transactions, and the storage for the 20,000+ blocks is less that 1GB.
+For now, there are few transactions, and the storage for the 20,000+ blocks is less than 1GB.
 But this will vary in the future depending on the network activity.

 ## Interact with Starknet using JSON RPC